bitcoinops/bitcoinops.github.io/_topics/en/psbt.md

   - title: "BIPs #1055 updatse BIP174 with new versioning information"
     url: /en/newsletters/2021/02/10/#bips-1055

+  - title: "C-Lightning #4428 switches an RPC to accepting PSBTs for enhance validation"
+    url: /en/newsletters/2021/03/24/#c-lightning-4428

+  - title: "BIPs #1059 publishes the draft specification for v2 PSBTs as BIP370"
+    url: /en/newsletters/2021/03/24/#bips-1059

 ## Optional.
 Same format as "primary_sources" above
 see_also: